pypyr.steps.cmd

 - name: pypyr.steps.cmd

-description: passing cmd as a dict allows you to specify if you want to
+comment: passing cmd as a dict allows you to override defaults

 in: